*PROGRAMS AVAILABLE IN DIGITAL FORMAT*

-Grumbling Gryphons is a Traveling Children’s Theater (winner of the 2003 Connecticut Governor’s Arts Award) and is the creation of founder and Artistic Director Leslie Elias – playwright, actress, storyteller, and theater director.
+Grumbling Gryphons is a Traveling Children’s Theater (winner of the 2003 Connecticut Governor’s Arts Award) and is the creation of founder and Artistic Director Leslie Elias, Winner of Connecticut Arts Hero Award (2018) – playwright, actress, storyteller, and theater director.
 Grumbling Gryphons, a multi-talented group of actors, provides performances, summer camp workshops, and residencies for children and adults using subjects such as poetry and myth, science and environmental themes, building self-esteem, or dramatizing historical themes!

 The Ghost Net: An Environmental Musical of the Sea (K-8)